Rethinking the Backdoor Attacks' Triggers: A Frequency Perspective: Frequency-Based Backdoor Data Detection

 \subsection{Results \& Comparison}

 \paragraph{Experiment Setup.} This section evaluates the detection framework assuming we have full access to a clean dataset with a similar distribution as the inference data.
-We explore the results of our detection framework across datasets in the following subsection.
-For each experiment, we use the entire original training set to develop the DCT processed dataset consisting of an equal number of clean samples and randomly perturbed samples.
-To test the detector's efficiency, we use a test set consisting of half clean samples and half poisoned samples patched with the backdoor attack trigger we wish to evaluate (e.g., BadNets, Nature).
+In the following subsection, we compare our detection framework's results across different datasets.
+We use the full original training set for each experiment to develop the DCT processed dataset consisting of equal clean samples and randomly perturbed samples.
+The test set is consists of half clean samples and half poisoned with the backdoor attack trigger to evaluate the detector's efficiency (e.g., BadNets, Nature).
 None of the triggers evaluated in the test set are present in the training set.
-The results over the CIFAR-10, GTSRB, and PubFig datasets are presented in Table \ref{table:various-attacks}.
-The regenerated CIFAR-10 training set consists of 100,000 samples (50,000 clean samples and 50,000 randomly perturbed samples) for training and 20,000 samples for testing; GTSRB training set contains 70,576 images and 25,260 images for the test; PubFig contains 22140 samples in the training set and 2,768 images in the test set.
-As a comparison group, we have also included the results when distinguishing samples in the image domain without DCT.
-Full details of the experiments and models used can be found in the Appendix.
+Table \ref{table:various-attacks} shows the results for the CIFAR-10, GTSRB, and PubFig datasets There are 100,000 samples (half clean, half randomly perturbed) in the regenerated CIFAR-10 training set and 20,000 samples in the test set; the regenerated GTSRB includes 70,576 training samples and 25,260 test samples; 22140 training samples and 2,768 test samples for the regenerated PubFig.
+Results when distinguishing samples in the image domain without DCT were also included as a comparison group.
+Further details and models used can be found in the Appendix.

-\paragraph{Results.} As shown in Table \ref{table:various-attacks}, the detector can achieve a high BDR (98.5\% average across all cases) on all the evaluated triggers when built based on the frequency domain.
-On the other hand, detection does not work well with image domain data (represented with a * in Table \ref{table:various-attacks}).
-We observe an increase in the BDR but a drop in the average ACC using the image data from the PubFig dataset versus on CIFAR-10 and GTSRB, indicating the BDR improvement on the PubFig dataset causes a higher false-positive rate.
+\paragraph{Results.} A supervised detector built in the frequency domain leads to a high BDR (98.5 percent averaging), as shown in Table \ref{table:various-attacks}.
+However, the image domain detector (represented by * in Table \ref{table:various-attacks}) does not work well.
+We observe an increase in the BDR but a drop in the average ACC using the image data from the PubFig dataset versus the other two, indicating that the BDR improvement on the PubFig dataset causes a higher false-positive rate.

-\paragraph{Remark 1.}\textit{We find severe high-frequency artifacts across existing backdoor triggers can be utilized to provide accurate detections.
-While detecting backdoor triggers using the image domain provides limited outcomes, utilizing the frequency domain can accurately reject backdoored data without sacrificing much of the clean samples. }
+\paragraph{Remark 1.}\textit{High-frequency artifacts in existing backdoor triggers can be used to provide accurate detections.
+Compared with the image domain, the frequency domain can enable more accurate rejection of backdoored data without sacrificing much of the clean samples.}